-The fulfillment of the genealogy of Jesus Christ would occur one quiet night in the manger of an animal stable in the town of Bethlehem, the birthplace of King David, just as God had planned since the creation of the world.
-The King for eternity would arrive on earth not in a plush palace, but in the humblest of circumstances.
-Israel’s promised Messiah, foretold through a host of prophets, was to be born at last.
+The ultimate fulfillment of the genealogy of Jesus Christ would occur one quiet night in an animal stable.
+Jesus was born in the town of Bethlehem, the birthplace of his ancestor, King David, just as God had planned since the creation of the world.
+The great King of all eternity would arrive on earth not in a plush palace, but under the humblest of circumstances.
+Israel’s promised Messiah, foretold of by a host of devout prophets, was born at last.
+Reading from the book of Matthew:

 17 So all the generations from Abraham to David were fourteen generations, and from David to the deportation to Babylon fourteen generations, and from the deportation to Babylon to the Christ fourteen generations.
 Matthew 1:17 (ESV)

-God had called out a people to Himself through the person of Abraham.
-This special and privileged group was to be the foundation of His holy outreach to the entire world.
-He would later miraculously bring this people out of slavery in Egypt under the leadership of Moses, and ultimately bring them into the Promised Land.
-The throne established here for King David will later become the eternal throne of Jesus Christ upon His return to the New Jerusalem.
+God had initially chosen a people to Himself through the call of Abraham.
+These, the privileged “first fruits” of His spiritual harvest, were the foundation of His outreach to the entire world.
+The Lord would miraculously bring this people out of slavery in Egypt under the leadership of Moses, and ultimately brought them into the Promised Land.
+Their throne was established in Jerusalem for King David, and will one day become the site of the eternal throne of Jesus Christ, upon His return to earth.

-But along the way, the people God had called willfully turned away from Him to serve other gods, and ultimately found themselves in exile once again in Babylon.
-God promised through His prophets that He would send a Messiah to free His people from all oppression and establish an eternal government, led by God and filled with His faithful believers from all over the world.
-As revealed in Nebuchadnezzar’s dream and interpreted by the prophet Daniel, God would replace all of the great global human empires of history once and for all by His kingdom, not made with human hands.
+Many centuries before the birth of Jesus, the people that God called willfully rejected Him and His covenant, turning away to serve and worship other gods.
+No longer under His protection, they eventually found themselves defeated and taken into exile in Babylon.
+Though they had broken the relationship, God still promised through His prophets that He would send a Messiah, to free His people from oppression and establish a new covenant.
+They would become the focus of an eternal, worldwide government, personally led by Jesus, and filled with His faithful believers from all over the globe.
+As revealed in Nebuchadnezzar’s dream given to the prophet Daniel, Christ’s kingdom will one day replace all of the great human empires of history, the prophesied one “not made with human hands”.

-But Mary’s betrothed husband, Joseph, had not received an angelic visit, and learning that Mary had become pregnant, he assumed that it was of human origin.
-So, he decided to quietly break off their engagement.
+But there was one bump in the road.
+Mary’s betrothed husband, Joseph, had not yet received an angelic visit, so upon learning that Mary had become pregnant, he naturally assumed that it was of human origin.
+So Joseph decided to quietly break off their engagement.
+But God was not finished sending divine messengers.

 20 But as he considered these things, behold, an angel of the Lord appeared to him in a dream, saying, “Joseph, son of David, do not fear to take Mary as your wife, for that which is conceived in her is from the Holy Spirit.
 21 She will bear a son, and you shall call his name Jesus, for he will save his people from their sins.”
 22 All this took place to fulfill what the Lord had spoken by the prophet: